 Well, let’s suppose that you have a monitor that has a max native resolution of 1080p.
 Let’s suppose that you cannot go above that but you have a graphics card that is powerful enough to achieve higher resolution.

 What supersampling does is that it renders the game at a higher resolution, let’s suppose that it does so at 1440p or at 4K, and once that is done, it scales the rendered game down to the monitor’s native resolution.

 In the hindsight, it might sound like a waste of resources, but through supersampling, you get a lot of good things out of it.
-For starters, the details are a lot higher, you do not have to go through lighting artifacts or aliased edges in the lighting effects.

 Before the GPU hardware was powerful enough, this was achieved through the means of software.
 However, with the hardware now being powerful, it does not require anything like that at all.

 Now you know what it actually is, the next part is understanding the benefits.
 Sure, your GPU will now have to work harder than it did before, but what are the advantages that you are getting out of it?
 Well, there are a number of them, to begin with.